lstejskal/icanhazblog/README.markdown

 * create rake task for setting up blog (instead describing these tasks in README)

+### Switch from MongoDB to MySQL ###

+Yeah, MongoDB is way cooler that MySQL, it's hipster cool.
+But let's face it, it's overkill for a simple blog application.
+My main reason for moving to MySQL (I'm also considering other SQL databases) is that MongoDB takes way too much space for a such a small database.

+The MongoDB code will still be available under +mongodb+ tag.

 ## Author ##

 2010-2011 Lukas Stejskal